Updated April 2026

 Florida$0$0$0$0$0$0$0$0$800

 Cap figures represent realistic stacked total for a household installing all listed measures.
-Income-eligible households can stack additional federal HEEHRA up to $14,000 on top of state amounts.
+Income-eligible households may qualify for additional state-administered HEAR/HEEHRA rebates where the program is available.

 State Program Reference